 As with anything involving the U.S. tax code, there are intricacies to the FEIE beyond what is discussed in this article.
 For this reason, you should seek the advice an experienced international tax expert.

 For the last 15 years, we have been helping U.S. expats navigate the complex tax code to save on taxes and stay in compliance.
-Feel free to post your question in our comment section and/or to contact us for a consultation.
+Feel free to contact us for a consultation.